 Little steamboat baskets are used as net for putting/scooping food into and from boiling stock and can buy from specialty Asian grocers.
 Chopsticks are also a helpful form of dipping utensil; but it’s not hygiene, using it and eating from it.

-We serve hotpot in Malaysia not only on Chinese New Year’s eve; with other traditional Chinese food as all family gather around the table for a delicious, comfort and satisfying meal.
+We serve hotpot in Malaysia not only on Chinese New Year’s Eve; with other traditional Chinese food as all family gather around the table for a delicious, comfort and satisfying meal.
 But anytime when family from overseas visit or when we do have holiday and family are able to gather together for reunion dinner.

-I use a special hot pot for this dish; it has a cone in the middle like tagine cover and I cook it on stove instead of portable gas burner in the middle of table where everyone pick their favourite fresh ingredients using the little basket – keep it boiling and more flavour to stock.
-You can use normal pot but have to watch that the stock don’t dry up and keep adding water.
+I use a special hot pot for this dish; it has a cone in the middle like tagine cover and I cook it on stove instead of portable gas burner in the middle of table where everyone picks their favourite fresh ingredients using the little basket – keep it boiling and more flavour to stock.
+You can use normal pot but have to watch that the stock doesn’t dry up and keep adding water.

 Back then in Malaysia, once a year having a pot of hot, bubbling soup loaded with lots of fresh ingredients and talking of memories old time is luxurious memoirs that had been going on in my family.
 It’s surprisingly to think about it; it didn’t stop us from eating hotpot despite its hot weather.